pratstick/browser-mcp-agent/README.md

 - **Puppeteer**: Browser automation library for programmatic web interaction
 - **Streamlit**: Web application framework for user interface development
 - **mcp-agent**: Agent framework for Model Context Protocol integration

-### Third-Party Acknowledgments

-The development of this system is made possible through the contributions of:

-- Anthropic Inc. for the Model Context Protocol specification
-- OpenAI Inc. for the GPT-4.1 Mini language model
-- Google Inc. for the Puppeteer automation framework
-- Snowflake Inc. for the Streamlit application framework

-## Support and Troubleshooting

-### Issue Resolution

-For technical issues and inquiries:

-1. **GitHub Issues**: Submit detailed issue reports through the project's GitHub repository
-2. **Log Analysis**: Examine system logs located in the `logs/` directory for diagnostic information
-3. **Dependency Verification**: Ensure all required dependencies are properly installed and configured
-4. **Credential Validation**: Verify that OpenAI API credentials are correctly configured and valid

-### System Requirements Verification

-Before reporting issues, please verify:
-- Python version compatibility (3.8+)
-- Node.js installation and accessibility
-- Network connectivity and firewall configuration
-- API key validity and permissions

----

-**Browser MCP Agent - Professional Web Automation Solution**